'Chiropractors Are Bullshit'

 Ha ha, had to look that one up!

-make you feel better (Score:2)
+make you feel better (Score:4, Interesting)

 Then I started massage therapy instead.
 I felt better, and it didn't hurt, either.
 Win-win.